williamMillington/warpinator-iOS/README.md

 # warpinator-iOS

-This is an iOS application for connecting apple iOS devices (and hopefully, in the future, macOs computers) to the Linux Mint Warpinator file transfer application https://github.com/linuxmint/warpinator .
+This is an iOS application for connecting iOS devices (and hopefully, in the future, macOs computers) to the Linux Mint Warpinator file transfer application https://github.com/linuxmint/warpinator .

 This project is not affiliated with the Linux Mint development team.